Location

 About Program

-Volunteer in one of the most beautiful coastal locations in Africa, getting involved in industry-leading, globally-recognised humpback whale research.
-As a volunteer on this 2-to-4-week program, you’ll learn all about these majestic creatures, including their behaviours, distribution, abundance and conservation.
+Volunteer in one of the most beautiful coastal locations in Africa, getting involved in industry-leading, globally-recognized humpback whale research.
+As a volunteer on this 2 to 4 week program, you’ll learn all about these majestic creatures, including their behaviour, migration patterns, distribution and conservation.

 Video and Photos